blog.hirnschall.net

 When a voltage \( V \) is applied across a capacitor with capacitance \( C \), charge accumulates on the plates and energy is stored in the electric field between them.
 The energy stored is: \[ E = \frac{1}{2} C V^2 \] Where:

 The \( V^2 \) dependence is the key insight: doubling the voltage quadruples the stored energy.
 This is why high-voltage capacitors are so effective in pulsed energy applications like camera flashes or defibrillators.
+To model how that energy is delivered over time as the capacitor discharges, use the capacitor discharge calculator.

 The stored charge \( Q \) on the plates follows directly from the definition of capacitance: \[ Q = C \cdot V \] Substituting this into the energy formula gives two equivalent forms: \[ E = \frac{Q^2}{2C} = \frac{1}{2} Q V \] All three forms are equivalent — which one to use depends on what variables are known.